rohanshar77/rohanshar77/README.md

 # Hi there 👋

 📕 I'm currently pursuing a B.S. in Computer Science at the University of Maryland, College Park <br />
-👨🏽‍💻 I'm working as a Software Engineering Intern at Crestron Electronics
+👨🏽‍💻 This summer, I'm working as a Software Engineering Intern at Crestron Electronics

 ## Skills: